 The main medical room is located in The Prep School house next to the Reception area.
 In the Pre-Prep pupils are treated in the school office.

-A defibrillator is located within the medical room.
+A defibrillator is located outside Medical Room beside pigeon hole.

 A full list of the medical room equipment is detailed in Appendix 2

 FIRST AID KITS